Dimension Polynomials for Affine Partial Difference Algebraic Groups: Introduction

+Note that these results (\Cref{the: ideal intro,the: dim poly intro}) do not hold for general $\s$\=/varieties, one needs the group, and hence the corresponding Hopf structure.
+For example, consider the $\s$\=/ideal $[xy,x\s(y),x\s^2(y),\dots]$ of the ordinary $\s$\=/polynomial ring in two $\s$\=/indeterminates (which is a finitely $\s$\=/generated $k$\=/$\s$\=/algebra).
+This is not finitely $\s$\=/generated, and hence defines a $\s$\=/variety $X$ over $k$, where for any $k$\=/$\s$\=/algebra $R$, which cannot be defined by finitely many $\s$\=/polynomials.
+As previously stated, the proof of (\ref{eq: ideal gen prop intro}) relies on the kernels of morphisms of algebraic groups, a construction which is not valid for morphisms of general varieties, hence this result fails without the group structure.

+That (\ref{eq: ideal gen prop intro}) holds for large $i\in\mathbb{N}$ tells us that any $\s$\=/algebraic group $G$ can be determined (not necessarily uniquely) by an algebraic group.
+More precisely, a $\s$\=/closed subgroup $G$ of an algebraic group $\G$ is determined by its $m$-th order Zariski closure $G[m]$, where $m\in\mathbb{N}$ is such that (\ref{eq: ideal gen prop intro}) holds for all $i\geq m$.
+This provides a way to describe all additive and multiplicative $\s$\=/algebraic groups.
+For example, if $G$ is an additive (resp. multiplicative) $\s$\=/algebraic group, the algebraic group $G[m]$ is additive (multiplicative).
+One can therefore apply known classification results, for example, closed subgroups of $\mathbb{G}_{a}^s$ correspond to finite systems of linear equations, while closed subgroups of $\mathbb{G}_{m}^s$ correspond to sublattices of $\mathbb{Z}^s$.

+The study of solutions of both differential and difference polynomials were introduced by Ritt in the 1930s (\cite{ritt1932differential} and \cite{doob1933systems}, \cite{ritt1939ideal} respectively).
+Picard-Vessiot theory, which is the Galois theory of differential field extensions \cite{kolchin1973differential}, provides a link between the study of differential algebra and the study of algebraic groups, and hence motivated further study of differential algebraic groups and their properties \cite{cassidy1972differential}, \cite{kolchin1985differential}, \cite{buium1992differential}.
 Difference algebraic groups are the difference analogue to differential algebraic groups, but have thus far not been studied as deeply as their differential counterpart.
-The study of solutions of both differential and difference polynomials were introduced by Ritt in the 1930s (\cite{ritt1932differential} and \cite{ritt1933diffeq}, \cite{ritt1939ideal} respectively).

-One area of differential algebra which has attracted a lot of attention is Picard-Vessiot theory, which is the Galois theory of differential field extensions.
-A review of results in differential algebra and Galois theory of differential fields is presented by Kolchin \cite{kolchin1973differential}.
-These Galois theories and particularly the Galois groups provide a link between the study of differential algebra and the study of algebraic groups.
-Cassidy \cite{cassidy1972differential} introduces differential algebraic groups and some results, such as the existence of quotients, particularly in the linear case.
-This theory is furthered by Kolchin \cite{kolchin1985differential}, and, in the case where the groups are of finite dimension, by Buium \cite{buium1992differential}.
+Both Cohn \cite{cohn1965difference} and Levin \cite{levin2008difference} provide comprehensive sources for the study of difference algebra.

+A classical example of a solution to an ordinary difference equation is the gamma function \cite[Chapter 2, page 19]{beals2010special}, defined $\Gamma(z)=\int_{0}^\infty t^{z-1}e^{-t}dt$ for any complex number $z$ with strictly positive real part.
+This function has a range of wide applications across mathematical analysis, probability theory, and, due to the fact it extends the factorial function, combinatorics.
+Integrating by parts, one can see that $\Gamma(z+1)=z\Gamma(z)$, and hence, considering $\mathbb{C}(z)$ as an ordinary $\s$\=/field with $\s(f(z))=f(z+1)$, the gamma function is a natural solution to the difference equation $\s(f(z))=zf(z)$.